grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Example 1

-In the following example, there are three numeric fields represented three lines in the chart:
+In the following example, there are three numeric fields represented by three lines in the chart:

 | Time                | value1 | value2 | value3 |
 | ------------------- | ------ | ------ | ------ |